kartonfarkas/api_docs/source/integrations/automation_center/node.rst

 Useful Resources
 ----------------

 We recommend checking out these resources.
-These can provide details of the contacts from the contact list specified at the trigger endpoint, or information about the usage of a resource.
+These can provide the details of the contacts from the contactlist specified at the trigger endpoint, or information about the usage of a resource.

 * :doc:`../../suite/contacts/listing_contacts_in_a_list`